gcallah/MiscWriting/VoiceOfCommunity/voices.md

 But to be a participant in a conversation, this voice will have to become conversational, and in normal circumstances, abjure violence.

-Of course, Karl Marx, no less than Frantz Fanon, would completely reject this taming of the revolutionary community, this bringing it into the conversation as a welcome member, so long as it behaves itself. they would tell us, if I may speak for them: "This rejection of violence as a means, and perhaps the only means, of revolutionary change serves to defend the current order against those who feel it ill serves them."
+Of course, Karl Marx or Frantz Fanon would completely reject this taming of the revolutionary community, this bringing it into the conversation as a welcome member, so long as it behaves itself. they would tell us, if I may speak for them: "This rejection of violence as a means, and perhaps the only means, of revolutionary change serves to defend the current order against those who feel it ill serves them."